SatelliteQE/betelgeuse/docs/index.rst

 * Automatic creation/update of Test Runs based on a jUnit XML file.

-Betelgeuse uses `Testimony <https://pypi.python.org/pypi/testimony>`_ and Pylarion projects to parse test cases and communicate with polarion respectively.
+Betelgeuse uses `Testimony <https://pypi.python.org/pypi/testimony>`_ and Pylarion projects to parse test cases and communicate with Polarion respectively.

 Prerequisites
 `````````````

-Login to polarion in a browser to check if the login user has permissions to
+Login to Polarion in a browser to check if the login user has permissions to
 create/update the following entities in Polarion:

 * requirement